 Yes, what you just read.
 The entirety of the Americas are considered one continent, and Antarctic is just one big lump of wasted space.

-As for the Columbus thing, there’s an entire day dedicated to the Spanish race on October 12th, the day the Italian-born explorer reputedly landed in the Bahamas.
+As for the Columbus thing, there’s an entire day dedicated to the Spanish race on October 12th, the day the Italian-born explorer reputedly landed in the Caribbean Islands.
 Working in a preschool for a very Spanish family, I was asked to dress up as a Native American (I opted for a sailor instead) and remind my students how Spain had done the world a service by “liberating” the natives during their numerous expeditions to the New World – all as the Spanish national hymn rung out for the whole morning.

 Lockers and Book bags

 I came to teach in Spain right in the middle of the High School Musical craze.
 Apart from the folders emblazoned with Troy Bolton and endless questions about whether or not American high schools had glee clubs and pep rallies, I had students involve me in another plot: to convince the school’s director to install lockers.

 Really, they had a point: high schoolers have a dozen different subjects, some of which they have just once or twice a week.
 Backpacks sagged and kids would often turn up without materials, having had no room for their PE notebook or forgetting to pack a protractor.
 Lockers would have absorbed some of the noise in passing periods and helped correct premature stooping.

 I got the last laugh when I played an April Fool’s joke on them, proclaiming there would be lockers for all.